A teen bowler, a shipbuilder and a sign language interpreter are among the Maine shooting victims

 “He’s helped me raise my children since they were very, very little,” Kristy Strout told CBS.
 “His daughter’s only 13 and without a dad because of all of this.
 Because of one man’s choices, my daughter has to grow up without a father.”

-This story has been corrected to show the name of the bowling alley is Just-In-Time Recreation, not Sparetime Recreation.
+Strout was a family-oriented person who loved playing pool and cooking Italian food, Bonnie Caron, the mother of his 23-year-old son, told the AP.

+“He was murdered doing something he loved," Caron said.
+“He was just all about having fun."

-Associated Press researcher Rhonda Shafner and writers David Sharp, Alanna Durkin Richer, Robert Bumsted, Kathy McCormack and Claudia Lauer contributed to this report.
+Associated Press researcher Rhonda Shafner and reporters David Sharp, Michelle Smith, Alanna Durkin Richer, Robert Bumsted and Claudia Lauer contributed to this report.

 Credit: AP

-Note: This story has been corrected to reflect that one of the victims' names to Joshua Seal, not Sears, the age of Strout's son is 23, not 24, and the name of the bowling alley is Just-In-Time Recreation, not Sparetime Recreation.